By: CS2103T-T12-4 Since: Aug 2019 Licence: -

 You can stop the test any time simply by typing end.

 By exiting the test mode, normal commands such as listall and add are re-enabled.
-The list of FlashCards in the system will be displayed again.

 3.15.
 Export FlashCards to a file: export c>CATEGORY p>FILE_PATH